LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 In order for the changes you make in the Bot Studio to take effect you need to publish the changes.
 Make sure that your survey is published by pressing the "Publish" button in the Survey Editor screen and start a new conversation for it to take effect.

-### Q: I created a bot that was assigned with the “Survey bot” profile using the LiveEngage user creation UI.
+### Q: I created a bot that was assigned with the “Survey bot” profile using the the Conversational Cloud user creation UI.
 Why can’t I add it in the Bot Studio?

 The survey bot user is added automatically by the Bot Studio when you press “Add survey bot” in the Bot Studio UI.
 This means that the Admin doesn’t need to create a bot user before going to the Bot Studio.
 To resolve the issue, delete any bot user that was assigned with the “Survey bot” profile and try to add the bot again using the Bot Studio.

-### Q: I added a survey bot using the Bot Studio but I can’t see its user in the LiveEngage UI.
+### Q: I added a survey bot using the Bot Studio but I can’t see its user in the the Conversational Cloud UI.
 Why is that?

 When the Bot Studio creates the survey bot user it is created as a system user.
-This means that the survey bot user doesn’t appear as an agent in LiveEngage.
+This means that the survey bot user doesn’t appear as an agent in the Conversational Cloud.

 ### Q: On Facebook, whenever I send out an NPS question in which the skip button was added, the conversation ends abruptly.
 Why?